Kuber Nath Rai: Early life

-Kuber Nath Rai was born in Bhumihar Brahmin family in Matsa village of Ghazipur district in Uttar Pradesh, India.
+Kuber Nath Rai was born in Matsa village of Ghazipur district in Uttar Pradesh, India.
 His father's name was Vakunth Narayan Rai.
 He got his early education at village Matsa.
 However he did his matriculation from Queen's College, Varanasi.
 For higher studies he got enrolled in Banaras Hindu University (BHU).
-He did his master's in English Literature from Calcutta University.
+He did his masters in English Literature from Calcutta University.
 As an academician he started his career with Vikram Vishvavidyalaya but after a short period he moved to Nalbari, Assam as a lecturer of English literature.
-He got retired from Swami Sahajanand Mahavidyalaya as its principal.
+He retired from Swami Sahajanand Mahavidyalaya as its principal.

 Career

 Teaching career

 From 1958 to 1986 he was in Nalbari College, Assam as a lecturer in English Department.
 From 1986 to 1995 he was in Swami Sahajanand Saraswati PG College, Ghazipur, UP as a Principal.
-He got the Moortidevi Award from Bharatiya Jnanpith and many awards from UP, WB and Assam Government.
+He got the Moortidevi Award from Bharatiya gyanpith and many awards from UP, WB and Assam Government.